Pregnancy and diabetes fact sheet

 Folic acid (folate)

 Folic acid can help reduce the risk of certain birth defects.
 Women with diabetes need to have a higher dose of folic acid than women without diabetes.
-Start taking high-dose folic acid every day for at least one month before trying to fall pregnant.
+Start taking high-dose folic acid every day, ideally three months before becoming pregnant.
 Your doctor will recommend you take half to one 5mg tablet, depending on other supplements you are taking.

-Diabetes-related complications can appear or worsen during pregnancy and may increase the risk of other health problems.
-Before you fall pregnant, you should have a full complications screening (eyes, kidneys and nerves) and have your blood pressure checked.
+Diabetes-related complications can worsen during pregnancy and may increase the risk of other health problems.
+Before you fall pregnant, you need to have a full complications screening (eyes, kidneys and nerves) and have your blood pressure checked.
 Treat any existing health problems before pregnancy.

 Being a healthy weight before pregnancy can reduce your risk of health problems during pregnancy.
 Healthy eating and being physically active can help you manage your weight.
 A dietitian can help with an eating plan that suits your needs.